sschimper-splunk/simple-aws-env-with-splunk-soar/README.md

 ```

 #### Special case
-If you haven't yet subscribed for the WS Marketplace subscription for the Splunk Enterprise AMI, you will
+If you haven't yet subscribed for the WS Marketplace subscription for the Splunk SOAR AMI, you will
 be most likely greeted with an Error message like this:

 ![Image](./docs/img/error.png)